-- Tree based:
+- Main memory:

-- Quadtree
+- Linear scan

 - Hashing:

 - Locality-Sensitive Hashing

-Secondary storage:
+- Secondary storage:

-R-trees
+- R-trees

 Summary

 - Nearest-Neighbor Learning: In this approach to machine learning, the entire training set is used as the model. - For each ("query") point to be classified, we search for its k nearest neighbors in the training set. - The classification of the query point is some function of the labels of these k neighbors. - The simplest case is when k = 1, in which case we can take the label of the query point to be the label of the nearest neighbor.